munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/muhamed-sjekirica/USART_Requirements.rst

    :references: STM32F411 RM0383, section 30.6.4
    :verification-and-validation: Code inspection

-   Description:
-   The USART must be enabled by setting the UE bit in the CR1 register, and both the TE (Transmitter Enable) and RE (Receiver Enable) bits must be set in the CR1 register to enable transmission and reception functionalities.
+   The USART must be enabled by setting the UE bit in the CR1 register,and both the TE (Transmitter Enable) and RE (Receiver Enable) bits must be set in the CR1 register to enable transmission and reception functionalities.

 .. req:: USART data transmission
    :id: REQ_INT3_1744888604